contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 2 - Ethereum basics.md

 <h2>Extenally owned accounts (EOAs) and Contracts

-Metamask is an externally owned account.
+Metamask accounts are externally owned accounts.
 It is an account that has a private key - meaning there's access to private funds or contracts.

 > The other type of account is a contract account.
 It does not have a private key and is controlled by the logic within the smart contract code.